Celebrandil/CudaSift/README.md

 Matching is done between two sets of 1818 and 1978 features respectively.

 It's questionable whether further optimization really makes sense, given that the cost of just transfering an 1920x1080 pixel image to the device takes about 1.4 ms on a GTX 1080 Ti.
 The matching numbers need to be looked at, since the older version performed considerably better on older cards.
-This new version does not have the O(N^2) memory overhead, which is a indeed preferable.
+However, the new version does not have the O(N^2) memory overhead, which is a indeed preferable.

 ## Benchmarking